Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > Use built-in integrations (like Teams apps) instead of custom code 🚀

-### Question #65
+### Question #49 💩💩

-DRAG DROP You have an app named App1.
+You have an app named App1.
 You have a Log Analytics workspace named Workspace1 that contains a table named AppEvents.

 App1 writes logs to Workspace1.

 You need to query the AppEvents table.
 The solution must meet the following requirements: